-Teachers receive training in dealing with bullying as part of the recurring cycle of CPD, parents are able to discuss bullying at Parents' Forum Events and at Parents' Evenings, whilst Governors annually review the school's anti bullying policy and scrutinise the school's records of serious bullying incidents.
+Teachers receive training in dealing with bullying as part of the recurring cycle of CPD, and parents are able to discuss bullying on Parents' Evenings, whilst Governors annually review the school's anti-bullying policy and scrutinise the school's records of serious bullying incidents.

-Resources relating to anti bullying are available from the Head of Wellbeing and PSHE.
-There is regular staff training to ensure that everyone is aware of the principles of the school policy, of action needed to resolve and prevent problems, of their legal responsibilities and of the support available to staff.
-Specialist training will be provided as needed to provide understanding of pupils with particular issues such as special educational needs or disabilities and LGBTQIA+ pupils.
+Resources relating to anti-bullying are available from the Assistant Head, Pastoral and PSHE Lead.
+There is regular staff training to ensure that everyone is aware of the principles of the school policy, of the action needed to resolve and prevent problems, of their legal responsibilities and of the support available to staff.
+Specialist training is provided as needed Merchant Taylors' Schools Stanfield Anti-Bullying policy November 2022 to provide an understanding of pupils with particular issues such as special educational needs or disabilities and LGBTQIA+ pupils.